AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 > Atomic: Something irreducible, a base unit.

 When possible, a commit should encompass a single feature, change or fix.
 In other words, try to keep each commit focused on a single thing, **make atomic commits**.

+It's a good idea to follow the pattern of having the first line of the commit message as a summary for all the changes introduced.

+- ### .gitignore

+We can tell Git which files and directories to ignore in a given repository, such as dependency and packages folders, secrets, API keys and so on (information that should not be public in case we want to host a copy of our repo in GitHub) using a .gitignore file.
+This .gitignore file is normally placed at the root of the repo.

+<div style="page-break-after: always;"></div>

+- ### Git branches

+We can think of branches as alternative timelines for a project, alternative pathways or versions.
+They can diverge at a certain commit and represent "parallel realities".

+They enable us to create separate contexts where we can try new things, or even work on multiple ideas in parallel.

+> Whatever we do on one branch, will not impact other branches because they are different "timelines", unless we combine the branches, this is known in Git as the **merge** operation.

+In Git we are always working on a branch, the default branch with wich we start a repo after **git init** is known as the "master" branch, this branch is not special, doesn't do anything unique, it's just the git naming convention for the beginning branch.

+Usually, the master branch is designated as the "source of truth", the official working version of the project.

+> "Feature branching" is when we create a new branch based off the offical codebase, and work on a new feature in this new "feature branch" alone, if we are successful implementing the feature, then we can merge the feature branch into the official branch.
+This way we will not break the functioning version of the project. **It's a terrible idea to work directly in the main branch for a large project**.

+- ### Git HEAD

+> **HEAD** represents a reference to a branch pointer, and a branch pointer is simply where a branch currently is, a commit as a location. **HEAD** can also be understood as the current branch.

 <div style="page-break-after: always;"></div>